Version:

 You should see the following pods listed in the output, confirming that the deployment was successful:

-• fid-X (Note that the number of deployed fid services is determined by the replicaCount property in your values.yaml file.
+• fid-X: The core server/engine for Identity Data Management.
+Note that the number of deployed fid services is determined by the replicaCount property in your values.yaml file.
 For example, if replicaCount is set to 1, you'll see only fid-0.
-If it's set to 2, you'll see both fid-0 and fid-1, and so on, depending on the value of replicaCount.)
+If it's set to 2, you'll see both fid-0 and fid-1, and so on, depending on the value of replicaCount.

 Accessing RadiantOne Services